zupzup/minions-tinder/README.md

 # Minions Tinder

-A react-based implementation of tinder for minions
+A react-based PoC of a tinder-like swipe interface for minions

 ## TODO

-* demo page
 * tests

 ## DONE